 Stay the middle ground.

-This is the bottom line of picking ANY furniture style or color.
+This is the bottom line of picking any furniture style or color.
 Don’t be tempted to go to the extreme because that extreme is popular right now.

 A popular search on this subject is, “What color wood is timeless?”
 My answer to that would be, nothing too red, nothing too orange, nothing too gray.
-Grayed woods are gorgeous and are what are “in” and most available to us right now.
+Grayed wood tones are gorgeous and are what are “in” and most available to us right now.
 But I would encourage you not to go too far in this direction on expensive pieces or building materials that can’t be refinished.
 Mid-tone browns with no heavy undertones are the safest timeless choice.

 Especially if it’s going to be all over your floors.